 While MAPS may seem like a typical self-evaluation, scorecard proposal, there are several unique considerations that offerors should be aware of before preparing their proposals.
 First off, this solicitation has an initial “filtering” phase in the evaluation process called the “Gate Criteria”.
 The offeror is required to respond to all of the questions listed below.
 Potential offerors should strongly consider their responses when making a bid or no-bid decision.
 If an offeror finds itself responding “no” to most of the questions, it is more than likely the evaluation of their proposal will stop at this step.

-- Is the offeror a small business?
+- Are you a small business?

-- Is the offeror ISO 9001:2015 certified?
+- Is your company actively ISO 9001:2015 certified?

 Outside of the gate criteria, the MAPS scorecard offers some familiar scoring criteria like systems, rates and certifications.
 All claimed systems and rates must be government approved to qualify for credit scoring.
 For certifications, we are seeing one of the first, if not the very first, inclusion of CMMC Level 2 or higher certification as a credit scoring factor.
 The rest of the scorecard is predicated on the past performance volume and the technical volume.